davidyell/Learning-CakePHP3/README.md

 # Cake Exchange!
-A project built using the Cake 3 dev2 preview.
+A project built using the Cake 3 alpha-1.
 This is a quick site which emulates Stack Exchange in order to learn the new version of the framework.

 ## Setup